 It makes it Sweet and Creamy!

 Originally, I was adding the pumpkin puree just because I have been obsessed with everything pumpkin lately.
 But this pumpkin chili came out so creamy.
 The pumpkin puree adds a subtle sweetness to the chili as well.

 This is my Secret Weapon!
 You are laughing at me.

 I know I am obsessed with chocolate.
 But trust me, cacao powder takes this pumpkin chili recipe to the next level.
 It adds a little chocolate and nutty to the chili.
 The slight bitterness to the cacao powder also balances the acidity of the tomato broth seamlessly.

 Additional Ingredients I love for Healthy Pumpkin Chili

 Fire Roasted Tomatoes – Smokey and Sweet

-Kidney Beans or Black Beans – if you are not following paleo or whole 30 comliance, adding a can of beans add a great creamy texture and to this pumpkin chili.
+Kidney Beans or Black Beans – if you are not following paleo or whole 30 compliant, adding a can of beans adds a great creamy texture and to this pumpkin chili.

 Health Benefits in This Fall Chili

 1. Pumpkin is Rich in Fiber.